-I think it’s a common misconception that in order to homestead you must “have it all” – the goats, chickens, ducks, pigs, rabbits, etc. If I’m being honest, I thought that for a long time.
-I thought if I didn’t have animals, gardens, things fermenting (or molding) in the kitchen then I just wasn’t doing it the right way.
+I think it’s a common misconception that in order to homestead you must “have it all” – the goats, chickens, ducks, pigs, rabbits, etc. I thought if I didn’t have animals, gardens, things fermenting (or molding) in the kitchen then I just wasn’t doing it the right way.
 Well, homestead burnout is real, and it can really wreak havoc.
 I’m downsizing my homestead and I’m not ashamed to tell you why.

-For the last 4 years, my husband has carried us financially as I worked the homestead full-time, doing quite the opposite of downsizing.
+My husband has carried us financially for 4 years as I worked the homestead full-time.
 When an opportunity came along for me to work from home I was absolutely thrilled.
-Not only was the farm finally at a point where I could spend a little (and I mean a little) less time outside, I was going to be able to lift some of the financial responsibilities off my dear hubby.
+The farm finally at a point where I could spend less time outside.
+I was going to be able to lift some of the financial responsibilities off my dear hubby.
 With this change in my everyday life, it meant I was having to rebalance and reprioritize.
 What that means is I NEEDED A BREAK FROM SOMETHING.
 This is where it all began.
-I’m not saying I’m done homesteading, because I’m not, but I’m downsizing to explore other interests while maintaining my love for homesteading and prevent total burnout.
+I’m not saying I’m done homesteading, but I’m downsizing to explore other interests.
+All while maintaining my love for homesteading and preventing total burnout.

 If you’re a frequent visitor to The Green Acre Homestead you know that I mostly homestead alone.
 That isn’t saying that I have NO help, it is just minimal help.
 We can even call is seasonal, I suppose.
 Folks, it’s hard work doing this alone.
 I can’t imagine being 100% alone while homesteading, although I’d do it if I had to and I’d love every minute of it.
 But with all these other things I’d like to explore, and the fact that the homestead falls on me 95%, I decided to downsize for a bit.

 As I said, our finances have mainly fallen on Emerson for most of the years we’ve been homesteading.
 And, let’s be honest, homesteading isn’t always cheap and whether we like it or not, money matters.
 We don’t have kids yet and I have so many different projects I want to try on the farm.
-Why should I continuing feeding 30+ chickens when there’s no reason to have 30+ chickens and I could put that money elsewhere?
+Why should I continuing feeding 30+ chickens when I could put that money elsewhere?
 Of course, there are ways to conserve money while homesteading, such as fermenting feed or sprouting fodder, but sometimes downsizing is just a better option.
 I’ve cut my feed bill almost in half while downsizing and we’re in the process of getting out of debt and building my dream garden space!

 As I write this, I’m on the way to New York City to visit my baby sister for the weekend.
 Over the last 2-3 months, we’ve gone from having all those animals listed above to just 10 chickens, 12 ducks, and 15 rabbits.
 I’m young, I don’t have children, and I have time to do all the things I would like to do.
 I’m choosing to take advantage of that now by downsizing my homestead and reigniting my fire.
 No shame in this young farmer’s game.

 I hesitated to include this reason, but I promise 100% honesty and transparency here, so I’ll say it again.
 Homesteading hurts.
-The truth is the circle of life isn’t always nice and taking an animal’s life is never fun and the decision isn’t one that is made without thought.
-I have been on the receiving end of a whole lot of grief more than once for my decision to humanely raise and cull animal, and that’s fine because my decisions and morals are mine.
+The circle of life isn’t always nice and taking an animal’s life is never fun.
+Additionally, the decision isn’t one that is made without thought.
+I’ve been on the receiving end of a whole lot of grief more than once for my decision to humanely raise and cull animals, and that’s fine because my decisions and morals are mine.

 These 6 reasons are my reasons and they’re justified completely because, well, I say so.
 You should never be ashamed to say, “I need a break”.
 I used to be, and it really wore me down – emotionally and mentally.
 Homesteading is wonderful for your mental, physical, and emotional health.
 With saying that, it doesn’t mean that it can’t be overwhelming at a certain point.